-Top 10 Jira roadmap plugins for planning in 2023
+Top 10 Jira roadmap plugins in 2025

 We’ve explored the most popular Jira roadmap plugins you can find on the Atlassian marketplace that can help teams plan and execute their projects more efficiently.
 From customizable roadmaps to real-time progress tracking, these plugins offer a range of features that can help achieve your business objectives.